-In many cases the first impression customers have of your brand is based on the user experience with your site, so it’s important to get it right.
+In many cases the first impression customers have of your brand is based on the user experience with your web pages on your site, so it’s important to get it right.
 Beyond leaving a good first impression, a quality website manages the overall perception of your brand and can provide an additional platform for generating revenue, whether through conversion/lead generation, ad placement or e-commerce.

-Back to the main question: what is web development?
+Back to the main question to help with your continuing education: what is web development?
 The development process is made up of several phases, including user interface/user experience design, front-end web development, back-end web development, testing and deployment.
 Since the overall process is so labor-intensive, it’s best to hire a dedicated web development team rather than trying to build a site in-house.

-While having an in-house web developer can be useful for maintenance, a web development company will usually produce better results during the initial build-out, expansions, and any subsequent redesigns.
-This doesn’t necessarily mean hiring a company that specializes solely in making websites.
-In fact, digital marketing and PR agencies often have web developers with cross-discipline experience in marketing, SEO, and other considerations, along with their expertise in cutting-edge web technologies.
+While having an in-house web developer can be useful for maintenance, a website development company will usually produce better results during the initial build-out, expansions, and any subsequent redesigns.
+This doesn’t necessarily mean hiring a company that specializes solely in making websites, including web design.
+In fact, digital marketing and PR agencies often have web developers with cross-discipline experience in marketing, SEO, and other considerations, along with their expertise in cutting-edge web computer programs and technologies.

 Front-End Web Development

-To keep this article from reaching novel-length, we’ll cover the research and design phases of the process in another article and stay focused on development itself.
+To keep this web page article from reaching novel-length, we’ll cover the research and web design phases of the process in another article and stay focused on development itself.
 Front-end developers build the portion of the website that you can see.
-Typically, a web designer (more often a UI/UX designer) will create a layered design using software such as Photoshop, which is then given to a developer.
+Typically, a web designer (more often a UI/UX web designer) will create a layered website design using software such as Photoshop, which is then given to a web developer.
 This design looks almost exactly like the finished website and should include all aspects of the user interface.